fouadh/runbooks/rabbitmq/spring-cloud-stream-dlq/README.md

-Example of project that configures the dql with Spring Cloud Stream & RabbitMQ.
+Example of project that configures the dlq with Spring Cloud Stream & RabbitMQ.